North Monterey County High School College Fair

 The Twyla Tharp Dance Company visited Prunedale Elementary, Elkhorn Elementary and Echo Valley Elementary to teach students how to choreograph, dance and be creative.
 The Twyla Dance Company’s visit is thanks to The Sunset Center’s Classroom Connections.
 The program gives students the opportunity to learn more about the arts by processing and producing the art form.
-Students learned about the different types of dance and were able to help choreograph to a song.
-The Twyla Thar dance Company artists’ visit to our elementary schools was just a day before students were able to visit the Sunset Center in Carmel-by-the-Sea to see the visit artists preform pieces from Twyla Tharp.
+Students learned about the different types of dance and were able to help choreograph a song.
+The Twyla Thar Dance Company artists’ visit to our elementary schools was just a day before students were able to visit the Sunset Center in Carmel-by-the-Sea to see the visiting artists preform pieces from Twyla Tharp.
 The performance included the visiting artists in costumes, with live dramatic music and dance moves unique to our students.
 The performance also followed a question and answer period between our students and the Twyla Tharp Dance Company.

 Garden Day at Prunedale Elementary

 Fall season has begun and Prunedale Elementary took the first day of October to beautify their Garden.
 See the before picture on the left and after picture on the right.
 "Thanks to the families that came to help clean up and replant our garden for fall, it looks great," Melissa Lewington, Prunedale Principal.